 - Deus Ex The Fall opens up with the tutorial mission through the Mafia hideout and Ben's defection from the Tyrants before the title sequence.

-- The episodic series of Sam & Max featured two episodes with cutscenes as cold openings in its first season.
-In Season 2, every episode but one had a playable cold opening.
+- Sam & Max Save The World featured two episodes with cutscenes as cold openings.
+In Sam & Max Beyond Time And Space, every episode but one had a playable cold opening.

 - LucasArts likes this one, they've done similar things in several of their point and click adventure games, such as Indiana Jones and the Fate of Atlantis.